Expert Area Rug Cleaning

+Area rug cleaning is just as important as cleaning your carpets.
 With the increase in hard surface floors such as wood, tile, stone, etc., many have turned to area rugs to soften their indoor environment.
-Some of these rugs are quite valuable.
-Sadly, possibly out of fear, regular professional cleaning has not become part of the maintenance routine for many rug owners.
-Wool rugs are actually extremely durable and can stand up to an amazing amount of traffic.
-But, the one thing that is perhaps the most destructive to a fine wool rug is the particulate soil that is deposited on a daily basis – the sand and grit left behind by foot traffic.
-These particulates act much like sandpaper and wear down the wool fiber, causing wear lanes and that threadbare look over the course of time.
+Due to the amount of foot traffic, particulate soil is deposited on a daily basis.
+These particulates are much like sandpaper and wear down the fiber of the rug.
+This can cause wear lanes and a threadbare look over time.
+We clean area rugs with the same hot water extraction method that we use on carpets.
 The best way to protect your rug investment is with regular professional cleaning.

 Our services include: